 One of my favourite poems penned by legendary Amrita Pritam is the one she wrote to express her deep anguish and heart-felt pain over the bloody partition of India in 1947.
 The highly moving poem titled, “Aj Aakhan Waris Shah Nu…” till this day speaks of the horror that partition brought upon people of Punjab.

-Speaking of poems and partition, here is another one…it tells a different story, a behind-the-scene action that resulted in such horrible pain for millions of innocents who lost their lives, homes, and all human dignity.
+When it comes to poems and partition, here is another one.
+But it tells a different story, a behind-the-scene action that resulted in such horrible pain for millions of innocents who lost their lives, homes, and all human dignity.